 Now your Campaign, Ad Set, and Ad should be created in power editor, and you can start to edit the Ad Sets.

-Click the Ad set and select the page the Ads will link to.
+Click the Ad set and select the page where you will link the ads the Ads.

 Select your budget – Daily means how much you will spend per day and Lifetime means how much you will spend the full duration of the campaign.